How Much Does a WooCommerce Store Cost to Build and Run?

 - Plugin bloat: Every plugin slows your site.
 40+ plugins = 8+ second load times.

-3. Design & Development: The Biggest Variable
+3. Design & Development Cost: The Biggest Variable

-€0 for DIY, €1,000–5,000 for a freelancer, €5,000–25,000+ for an agency.
+WooCommerce development costs €0 for DIY, €1,000–5,000 for a freelancer, and €5,000–25,000+ for an agency.
 The difference is quality, speed, and long-term maintainability.
+At Imagewize, custom WooCommerce work is quoted at a €65/hour baseline or as a fixed-price project quote.

 | Option | Cost | What You Get | Timeline |